Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/google-account.md

     `klaw.superadmin.default.username=superadmin@company.com`

+6. Each SSO provider can have a different "preferred username" attribute which identifies your user correctly.
+    For Google update this attribute in the application.properties as below.

+    `klaw.ad.username.attribute=email`

-6. If you have already signed up with Google, you will be redirected to the Klaw home page.
+7. If you have already signed up with Google, you will be redirected to the Klaw home page.

     ![image](../../../static/images/authentication/OAuthLogin.png)